chargebyte/chargebyte-docs/docs/source/hardware.rst

 .. [#] This interface is only enabled in case of a Charge SOM Single Channel DC Carrier Board.

+In to use the other I²C interfaces configure the matching DT overlays in the bootloader.

 ***
 RTC